FAR-Lab/sidewalk-ballet-walkie-talkie/README.md

 1c.
 Prepare config and execute
 * Make sure that the configs at the end of the Google Doc is correct.
 Video duration in seconds (please find out how long it is), the number of drive slides, title, byline, mapbox styles, access tokens, etc.
-* Fill in `id` parameters in `doc.json` (id: the Google Doc document ID between "d/" and "/edit" in the link, filepath: path for your destination copy content; and make sure the doc is shared publicly)
+* Fill in `id` and `videoName` parameters in `doc.json` (id: the Google Doc document ID between "d/" and "/edit" in the link, filepath: path for your destination copy content; and make sure the doc is shared publicly)
 * Run `npm run doc` to execute `fetch-doc.js` which will pull Google Doc content into your copy filepath

 ### Step 2: generate driving routes and interview video screenshots along the drive